Transfers

 Note that a transfer is a one-way activity.
 Two or more reciprocal transfers form an exchange, and are connected in Valueflows by an Agreement.

 We think that now, and more so in the future, there will be more gradations of rights and responsibilities for resources than are sometimes considered now.
 For example, as a society we may decide that we should take more responsibility for recycling or upcycling resources at the end of their useful life for us, or not wasting them.
 The concept of "ownership" may transition more into "stewardship" in a concept of the world that does not put humans in a position of controlling the world's resources or abdicating responsibilities to the ecosystem in the name of ownership.
-So, we are for the most part avoiding talking about ownership in this vocabulary, as we work towards more of an ecosystemic perspective.
+So, we are for the most part avoiding talking about ownership in this vocabulary, or any of the possible gradations and combinations of rights and responsibilities, leaving the concept of rights flexible.

 Transfer examples